madprops/blog/docs/mallcode/mallcode.md

 Mall Code is a multiplayer game for morse code communication.

-Every player is in a zone at a certain speed.
+Every player is in a zone at a certain speed (1 through 9).

 For instance a player can be in `G1` which is the slowest zone.